realityforge/gwt-serviceworker-linker/README.md

     .register( GWT.getModuleName() + "-sw.js" )
     .then( registration -> {
       console.log( "ServiceWorker registration successful with scope: " + registration.getScope() );

+      // Every minute attempt to update the serviceWorker.
+If it does update
+      // then the "controllerchange" event will fire.
+      DomGlobal.setInterval( v -> registration.update(), 60000 );

       return null;
     }, error -> {
       console.log( "ServiceWorker registration failed: ", error );